 Inhalation occurs as the arms complete their upsweep and begin to recover as the body starts to rise.

-The head is lifted enough for the mouth to clear the water and the chin should be pushed forward, but remain at the water surface.
+The head is lifted enough for the mouth to clear the water, and the chin should be pushed forward but remain at the water surface.
 Some exhalation underwater takes place during this phase.

-The head is lowered quickly into the water again as the arms recover inline with the shoulders, to resume an overall streamlined position and maintain minimal frontal resistance.
+The head is lowered quickly into the water again as the arms recover in line with the shoulders to resume an overall streamlined position and maintain minimal frontal resistance.

 Breathing can take place every stroke or every other stroke.
 A breath every stroke requires the head to be lifted with each arm pull cycle.

-Failure to actually breathe is the most common mistake made by beginners learning the technique for butterfly breathing.
+Failure to breathe is the most common mistake made by beginners learning the technique for butterfly breathing.

-Click below and discover the key technique tips and use them to focus in on when and how to breathe when swimming butterfly.
+Click below and discover the key technique tips and use them to focus on when and how to breathe when swimming butterfly.